Labradoodle vs Goldendoodle…what are the similarities and differences? How do you decide which is the best Doodle dog for you? 🤔

 I weighed the Goldendoodle pros and cons and the Labradoodle pros and cons because I wanted to make the best decision for our pack.

-Now, almost 10 years later as a crazy dog mom absorbed in all things related to Doodle dogs, I’ve met many Goldendoodles and Labradoodles.
+Now, over 10 years later as a crazy dog mom absorbed in all things related to Doodle dogs, I’ve met many Goldendoodles and Labradoodles.
 And I’ve fallen head over heals for all of them.

-From my experiences and research, these two lovable breeds will respond to your positive parenting and make great family dogs.
+From my experiences and research, these two lovable Doodle breeds will respond to your positive parenting and make great family dogs.
 And when you go all in by providing heaps of TLC and care, then you’ll be rewarded with a lifetime of joyful companionship from an affectionate, smart, and friendly Doodle dog.

 That said, you’re here doing your homework on both the Labradoodle and Goldendoodle.
 You want to wrap your head around the differences and similarities…so you can some day wrap your arms around a little teddy bear pup of your own.